Credit Management

 Pre-prospection

-• Determination of customers segments and types of associated risks.
+• Determination of customer segments and types of associated risks.

 • Realization of a Credit Management procedure defining transversal operating rules in the company.